 EC LINE MARKER This item is for payment for furnishing and installing an electric or communications utility line marker as specified by the utility owner specifications and plans.
 A line marker may consist of a post or monument of whatever materials specified and shall include markings and/or signage on same as specified by plans or specifications.
 This item shall include all labor, equipment, and materials needed for complete installation of the marker.
 This item shall be paid EACH (EA) when complete.

 EC POLE REMOVE AND STOCKPILE This item shall include all labor and equipment required in the removal of a wood, steel, or other type utility pole regardless of material or size.
 No separate pole removal bid items will be provided for pole material type or size variations.
-This item also includes removal of any associated attachments to the pole including, but not limited to, cross-arms, hangers, brackets, insulators, downguys, etc All removed materials shall be stockpiled on site at a location or locations previously agreed to between the utility owner and contractor for pickup and disposal by the utility owner.
+This item also includes removal of any associated attachments to the pole including, but not limited to, cross-arms, hangers, brackets, insulators, downguys, etc. All removed materials shall be stockpiled on site at a location or locations previously agreed to between the utility owner and contractor for pickup and disposal by the utility owner.
 Stockpile locations shall be accessible to the utility owner’s road vehicles.
 Any pole removed that still has cross-arms, protruding insulators and/or protruding brackets attached shall have such items removed by the contractor so poles can be stacked neatly for pickup.
 Removed cross-arms, insulators and brackets shall be stacked separately for pickup.
 This item shall be paid EACH (EA) when the poles and attachments are stockpiled and ready for pickup.